abdouramandalil/abdouramandalil/README.md

-Hi All, my name is ABDOURAMAN BOUBA DALIL
+Hi All, my name is ABDOURAMAN BOUBA DALIL formerly worked as a data engineer-data analyst on oilfield platforms Data Scientist and AI specialist
-I formerly worked as a data engineer-data analyst on oilfield platforms Now i'm currently specializing in IA and all related fields Very very fascinated about deep learning and its applications Ready to work(or fond a job) in AI or Deep learning projects
+Very very fascinated about deep learning and its applications Ready to work in AI or Deep learning projects